 Ijams Junior Naturalist

-The Ijams Junior Naturalist Program brings together experiential nature education and scientific environmental concepts to create an immersive opportunity for middle and high schoolers to gain a deeper understanding of the world around them.
+The Ijams Junior Naturalist Program brings together experiential nature education and scientific environmental concepts to create an immersive opportunity for middle schoolers to gain a deeper understanding of the world around them.
 Through fun-filled 3-hour sessions, students will get to explore various disciplines in ecology while finding a sense of place and connection to East Tennessee.

 Take a look below to see the entire program schedule!